 “Dear Mr. Knightley is a stunning debut—a pure gem with humor and heart.” —Serena Chase, USA Today

 Plus Bonus Material: Q & A with Katherine Reay and Sam’s Reading List

-Katherine Reay has enjoyed a life-long affair with the works of Jane Austen and her contemporaries.
-After earning degrees in history and marketing from Northwestern University, she worked in not-for-profit development before returning to school to pursue her MTS.
-Katherine lives with her husband and three children in Seattle, WA.
-Dear Mr. Knightley was her first novel.
-Twitter: @Katherine_Reay Facebook: katherinereaybooks
+Katherine Reay has enjoyed a life-long affair with the works of Jane Austen and her contemporaries, and her favorite authors also include C. S. Lewis, Madeline L’Engle, Charles Dickens, J.R.R.
+Tolkien, John Piper, Timothy Keller, and the Bronte sisters.
+After earning degrees in history and marketing from Northwestern University, Katherine worked as a marketer for Proctor & Gamble and Sears before returning to school to earn her MTS.
+Katherine is an avid runner and a black belt in Tae Kwon Do.
+Her works have been published in Focus on the Family and the Upper Room.
+After living all over the world (including London), she currently lives with her husband and three children (with a great sense of permanency) in Seattle.
+Dear Mr. Knightley is her first novel.

 |Release Date||Nov 5, 2013|